News

 Dependence on a single customer

-It's crucial to diversify your network so you don't depend on just one or two customers.
+It's crucial to diversify your network so as not to depend solely on one or two customers.

 When you're a single customer, you run the risk of finding yourself with no income and no network overnight.
 Building up a varied network helps to secure your business over the long term.